TDycores-Project/TDycore/README.md

 * urban flooding
 * surface water dynamics

+TDycores provides two dynamical cores:

+1. a finite element (FE) version based on an _H-div_ conforming space
-TDycores provides two dynamical cores: one based on a finite element (FE) discretization, and one based on the finite volume multi-point flux approximation.
+2. a finite volume (FV) version based on the multi-point flux approximation (MPFA)

+Both dycores can use meshes with hexahedral or triangular prismatic cells with planar faces.
+The prismatic cells are aligned logically along a z axis.

 ## Installation